 In total, 14 quizzes are to be completed in the online assessment system, WebAssign.
 Every quiz involves questions from the preceding two sections.
 You will have 75 minutes to complete each quiz.
 You will be allowed ONE try for multiple-choice questions and THREE tries for all other questions.
 In each quiz, there are 1-2 questions for which you will need to turn in your hand-written work for instructor grading.
 Simply take a picture or your hand-written work, and upload the file to the system at WebAssign.
 For those questions, WebAssign grading will not be taken into consideration.
-Your graded work will be provided back to you in a few days after the assignment is turned in.
-Your four lowest quiz scores will be dropped before calculating your final grade.
+The feedback will be provided back to you in 1-3 days after the assignment is turned in.
+To cover all other contingencies the 4 lowest quiz scores will be dropped at the end of the semester.